Part 3: Access Reports and Graphs

 4. Click OK.

-1. Click Save as quick report () in the access report toolbar.
+1. Click Save as quick report () in the Access report toolbar.

-7. You can add any text to the Description field.
+4. You can add any text to the Description field.

 8. Click OK.

-9. Close the access report.
+9. Close the Access report.

-10. Close the Access Tool.
+10. Close the Access tool.

 Viewing the quick report

-3. Select Sensor to CUBESAT.
+2. Select Sensor to OneWeb 0706 ().

-Setting the Scenario Time from a Report
+Setting the Scenario Time from a report

-Using the quick report (access report) there are a couple of simple ways to set your animation time from the report.
+Using the quick report (Access report), there are a couple of simple ways to set your animation time from the report.
 You will focus on the first access start time.

 2. Select Start Time in the shortcut menu.